fongandrew/eslint-plugin-async-event/README.md

 In JavaScript event handlers, event objects and their properties have specific behaviors that can lead to bugs when used in asynchronous contexts:

-1. **Event object lifecycle**: Event objects may be recycled by the JavaScript engine after an event completes.
-2. **Event methods timing**: Methods like `preventDefault()` and `stopPropagation()` only work when called synchronously.
+1. **Event methods timing**: Methods like `preventDefault()` and `stopPropagation()` only work when called synchronously.
-3. **currentTarget references**: The `event.currentTarget` property is only valid during synchronous event handling.
+2. **Event property references**: When working with delegated events, frameworks may replace the `event.currentTarget` property as the event bubbles.

 When using `async` event handlers or promises in event callbacks, accessing these objects or methods after an `await` or in promise chains can lead to unexpected behavior or errors.

 ## Solution

-This plugin provides three rules to catch common mistakes with event handling in async contexts:
+This plugin provides two rules to catch common mistakes with event handling in async contexts:

-- **no-async-current-target**: Prevents accessing `.currentTarget` after await expressions
-- **no-async-event-methods**: Prevents calling event methods like `preventDefault()` after await expressions
+- **no-async-event-properties**: Prevents accessing specific event properties or calling methods after await expressions
 - **no-async-event-reference**: Prevents referencing event objects after await expressions

 ## Installation